unstable-frosty/Panthers-2025-repo/src/Open Challenge/EV3 Code/README.md

 ### Why this is important:
 - Ultrasonic noise is reduced before being used for steering
 - Filtering prevents “twitchy” corrections
-- Periodic resets ensure the sensor doesn’t fall behind reality
+- Periodic resets ensure the sensor doesn’t accumilate error
 - Continuous looping ensures high update frequency

 This thread allows the robot to rely confidently on wall distance measurements.